changhaonan/LGMCTS-D/README.md

 ## BUG

-- I don't know why there is a white line?
+- Currently, the sequential sampling is not working.
+Need to be fixed.

 ## TODO: